Wondering who's better, Clean Origin or Brilliant Earth?

 To do this, Brilliant Earth offers natural diamonds with blockchain technology, recycled diamonds, diamonds with known origin, and lab diamonds as well.
 They also carry natural and lab created fancy colored diamonds and loose colored gemstones.

-Overall, Brilliant Earth has a large selection of loose diamonds.
+Overall, every Brilliant Earth review will tell you about their large selection of loose diamonds.
 They have around 105,000 natural diamonds of various diamond shapes and grades.
 For 1 carat diamonds, they have around 24,000.
 For lab diamonds, they carry about 2000, with about 90% over 1 carat.

 When filtering through the catalog, I notice that about 23,000 1 carat diamonds have GIA reports.
 But when I filter the GIA Origin reports, only 800 actually have them.
 And only 1100 of them are blockchain enabled.
 That means the other 21,000 or so have regular GIA reports.